-This course requires students to demonstrate knowledge learned throughout the program and apply these theories to real issues in the clinical setting.
+(3-hour Lecture) This course requires students to demonstrate knowledge learned throughout the program and apply these theories to real issues in the clinical setting.
 Students are expected to synthesize in-depth knowledge in practice area through the development and completion of a baccalaureate project in one or more of the following areas: clinical practice skills, administration, leadership, advocacy, and education.
-PRE-REQUISITES: Completion of all academic courses.
+PRE-REQUISITES: successful completion of all OTA core professional phase courses from previous semesters.